thisispivi/Deep-Learning-Supermarket/FINETUNING.md

 ## Error Analysis

-At the end an analysis of the images misclassified has been done, the major part of them comes from images taken between two routes.
+As we did with the other test, at the end we analyzed the misclassified images and we saw that the major part of them comes from images taken between two routes.

 For example in some images of route 0 we could see route 15.